IBM/charts/GUIDELINES.md

 &nbsp;

-### Recommendations for an improved user experience on IBM Cloud Private
+### Table 2: Recommendations for an improved user experience on IBM Cloud Private

 The following table contains guidance from IBM on how to build workloads that provide a full-featured and consistent user experience on IBM Cloud Private.
 Unlike the standards above, charts in the IBM Community charts repository are not required to implement these items.
 Chart developers should consider the items below best practices, and use them as appropriate to provide deeper integration with IBM Cloud Private and enhance the user experience.
 Some recommendations may not be applicable to all workload types.